Polatvtnsvr/DSA210_PROJ/Final Report.md

 - Includes metadata such as video titles, watch timestamps, and durations.

 ### **Exam Dates:**
-- Extracted from my Notion calendar using the Notion API.
+- Extracted from my Notion calendar using the Notion Integration (Integrations use the API to access Notion's pages, databases, and users. like google takeout).
 - Provides structured data on exam schedules to correlate with viewing habits.

 ---